FREQUENTLY ASKED QUESTIONS.

 Do I need to learn this Phonetic Alphabet to do accents?
 It looks complicated!

 Certainly not.
 BUT it is a very useful tool to have a basic understanding of.
 Don't worry - that's what I'm here for!
-The International Phonetic Alphabet (IPA) has a distinct advantage over English spelling as it is an unambiguous way of writing sound.
+The International Phonetic Alphabet (IPA) has a distinct advantage over English spelling as it is an unambiguous way of recording sound.
 I think we can all agree that English spelling is not exactly straightforward.
 Just take a look at the ways the four letters "ough" are pronounced in these words:

-As you can see, the Phonetic Alphabet (below the words) circumvents the problem of English spelling as it only deals with how words are actually said.
-Some students find this invaluable, others find it confusing, overwhelming and ultimately unhelpful.
-This is absolutely fine!
-Once again, that's what I'm here for as your coach.
 Ultimately, IPA represents the way of thinking I mentioned before - SOUNDS, NOT SPELLING.
 It also has varying levels of complexity, and we as performers (not phoneticians and dialectologists) do not need a lot of complexity!
-Once this becomes your way of thinking you will start to see the underlying patterns, not just in accents, but in languages as well, and even in your own voice!
+Once this becomes your way of thinking you will start to see (and HEAR) the underlying patterns, not just in accents, but in any language, and even in your own voice!

 How many sessions will I need?